Fort Madison, Iowa: Founding of the town of Fort Madison

 The first settler at the ruins of the fort was General John Holly Knapp, who in 1832 bought a claim to some land of the fort and built the first building in the fall of the same year, utilized as an Indian Supply Store.
 Early next spring and his cousin Nathaniel Knapp with family settled there, joined by some other settlers the same year, In June 1835, General Knapp and Nathaniel Knapp, laid out the town of Fort Madison.
 Due to some land title issues, in 1840 the town was relocated on the same lot lines by the government.

 Geography

-According to the United States Census Bureau, the city has a total area of 13.23 sqmi, of which 9.49 sqmi is land and 3.74 sqmi is water.
+According to the United States Census Bureau, the city has an area of 13.247 sqmi, of which 9.650 sqmi is land and 3.597 sqmi (27.15%) is water.

 Fort Madison is famous for the Tri-State Rodeo, RiverFest, Mexican Fiesta, Balloons Over the Mississippi, Art in Central Park and Annual Lighted Parade.